hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 You might be cringing a bit when reading the following sections–we'll be making a lot of bold assumptions, and using some atrocious implementation shortcuts.
 But that's ok.
 It will allow us to see what is important and where the basic ugly solution actually works well enough.

+Yes, this also means that there won't by much AI in the first iteration.
+I'll explain why in the following sections.
+Trust me, it will make sense.
+If you stick around for the next parts, we'll give you all the AI you could hope for.

 ### Variables under control
 Own consumption always takes precedence regardless of our settings.
 This is actually economically rational, since